-- b) The Company has included in officers' employment agreements a change in control clause that entitles them to a lump sum severance payment equal to 1.5 to 2.0 times their annual base salaries.
-This would amount to up to \$630,000 based on salaries in effect as at March 31, 2020 and December 31, 2019. - c) Under the terms of the Company's by-laws, the Company indemnifies individuals who have acted at the Company's request to be a director and/or officer of the Company.
-The claims covered by such indemnifications are subject to statutory and other legal limitation periods. - d) Flow-through common shares require the Company to spend an amount equivalent to the proceeds of the issued flow-through common shares on Canadian qualifying exploration expenditures.
+d) Flow-through common shares require the Company to spend an amount equivalent to the proceeds of the issued flow-through common shares on Canadian qualifying exploration expenditures.
 The Company may be required to indemnify the holders of such shares for any tax and other costs payable by them in the event the Company has not made the required exploration expenditures.
 Under the IFRS framework, the increase to share capital when flow-through shares are issued is measured based on the current market price of common shares.
 The incremental proceeds, or "premium", are recorded as deferred income.

 During the year ended December 31, 2019, the Company received \$2,960,316 from the issuance of flow-through shares.
-To March 31, 2020, the Company expended \$2,263,715 (December 31, 2019 - \$2,084,502) in eligible expenditures.
-As at March 31, 2020, the Company is committed to expend a further \$625,148 (December 31, 2019 - \$875,814) of the proceeds raised from the issuance of flow-through shares during the current year on future qualifying exploration expenditures.
+To September 30, 2020, the Company has expended the required eligible expenditures.
 Such expenditures, as incurred and once renounced, are not available to the Company for future deduction from taxable income.

 e) On July 10, 2018, the Company entered into a sublease agreement that provides for a base rent of \$5,175 per month, commencing September 1, 2018 to August 31, 2020.
-At March 31, 2020 and December 31, 2019, a security deposit consisting of the last two months of rent, totaling \$10,350, has been recorded in prepaids and deposits.
+At September 30, 2020 and December 31, 2019, a security deposit consisting of the last two months of rent, totaling \$10,350, was recorded in prepaids and deposits.

-The Company initially recognized a lease liability obligation related to its lease commitment for its office lease of \$88,087.
+Upon adoption of IFRS 16, the Company initially recognized a lease liability obligation related to its lease commitment for its office lease of \$88,087.
 The liability was measured at the present value of the remaining lease payments, discounted using the Company's incremental borrowing rate of 8% as at January 1, 2019.
-The associated right-of-use asset was measured at the lease obligation amount, less prepaid lease payment, resulting in no adjustment to the opening balance of deficit.
+The associated right-of-use asset was measured at the lease obligation amount, resulting in no adjustment to the opening balance of deficit.
 The right-of-use asset will be depreciated and the Company will record a related interest expense over the term of the lease liability obligation.
-During the three month period ended March 31, 2020, the Company paid lease obligations of \$15,525, which have been recorded in administrative expenses, and recorded \$15,118 in depreciation of the right-of-use asset and \$407 in interest expense.
+During the nine period ended September 30, 2020, the Company paid lease obligations of \$31,050, which have been recorded in administrative expenses, and recorded \$30,540 in depreciation of the right-of-use asset and \$510 in interest expense.